SHIRE PLC - Director Declaration

 Director Declaration

-January 4, 2017 - Shire plc (LSE: SHP, NASDAQ: SHPG) (the "Company") announces that Ian Clark, Non-Executive Director of the Company, was appointed to the Boards of Directors of Agios Pharmaceuticals, Inc. and Corvus Pharmaceuticals, Inc. on January 3, 2017.
+January 6, 2017 - Shire plc (LSE: SHP, NASDAQ: SHPG) (the "Company") announces that Ian Clark, Non-Executive Director of the Company, was appointed to the Board of Directors of Kite Pharma, Inc. on January 5, 2017.

 This notification is to satisfy the Company's obligations under LR 9.6.14R of the UK Listing Rules.